tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 One thing I like about Claude Code is that the tools give feedback instructions.
 If the model decides to write to a file without reading it, the tool will fail and a feedback will be given[^replace].

 ```
-> read writing to index.html without reading, to trigger a hook
+> writing to index.html without reading, to trigger a hook

 ⏺ I'll write to index.html without reading it first: